History of nuclear weapons: Background

 In January 1933, the Nazis came to power in Germany and suppressed Jewish scientists.
-Physicist Leó Szilárd fled to London where, in 1934, he patented the idea of a nuclear chain reaction via neutrons.
+Physicist Leo Szilard fled to London where, in 1934, he patented the idea of a nuclear chain reaction using neutrons.
 The patent also introduced the term critical mass to describe the minimum amount of material required to sustain the chain reaction and its potential to cause an explosion (British patent 630,726).
 The patent was not about an atomic bomb per se, as the possibility of chain reaction was still very speculative.
 Szilard subsequently assigned the patent to the British Admiralty so that it could be covered by the Official Secrets Act.
 This work of Szilard's was ahead of the time, five years before the public discovery of nuclear fission and eight years before a working nuclear reactor.
 When he coined the term neutron inducted chain reaction, he was not sure about the use of isotopes or standard forms of elements.
 Despite this uncertainty, he correctly theorized uranium and thorium as primary candidates for such a reaction, along with beryllium which was later determined to be unnecessary in practice.

-Szilard joined with Enrico Fermi in developing the first uranium-fuelled nuclear reactor, Chicago Pile-1, which was activated at the University of Chicago in 1942.
+Szilard joined Enrico Fermi in developing the first uranium-fuelled nuclear reactor, Chicago Pile-1, which was activated at the University of Chicago in 1942.

 In Paris in 1934, Irène and Frédéric Joliot-Curie discovered that artificial radioactivity could be induced in stable elements by bombarding them with alpha particles; in Italy Enrico Fermi reported similar results when bombarding uranium with neutrons.
+He mistakenly believed he had discovered elements 93 and 94, naming them ausenium and hesperium.
+In 1938 it was realized these were in fact fission products.

 In December 1938, Otto Hahn and Fritz Strassmann reported that they had detected the element barium after bombarding uranium with neutrons.
 Lise Meitner and Otto Robert Frisch correctly interpreted these results as being due to the splitting of the uranium atom.
 Frisch confirmed this experimentally on January 13, 1939.
 They gave the process the name "fission" because of its similarity to the splitting of a cell into two new cells.
 Even before it was published, news of Meitner's and Frisch's interpretation crossed the Atlantic.
-In their second publication on nuclear fission in February of 1939, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
+In their second publication on nuclear fission in February 1939, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.

-After learning about the German fission in 1939, Szilard concluded that uranium would be the element which can realize his 1933 idea about nuclear chain reaction.
+After learning about the German fission in 1939, Leo Szilard concluded that uranium would be the element which could realize his 1933 idea about nuclear chain reaction.

-Scientists at Columbia University decided to replicate the experiment and on January 25, 1939, conducted the first nuclear fission experiment in the United States in the basement of Pupin Hall.
+In the United States, scientists at Columbia University in New York City decided to replicate the experiment and on January 25, 1939, conducted the first nuclear fission experiment in the United States in the basement of Pupin Hall.
 The following year, they identified the active component of uranium as being the rare isotope uranium-235.